sonOfRa/keycloak-cache-invalidation/README.md

 ```

 3. Change the user's username in the database, *not* via keycloak
-4. Wait 5 seconds (the cache TTL of the federation is one second)
+4. Wait 10 seconds (the cache TTL of the federation is 5 seconds)
 5. Observe that we can still log in with the old username via curl:

 ```